Non-Return Valve (Dynamic Mesh), CFD Simulation ANSYS Fluent Training

 Non-Return Valve Project Description

-In this project, which has been done by the CFD simulation method with the help of Ansys Fluent software, a non-return valve is simulated.
-These types of valves move the fluid flow in only one direction and prevent it from moving in the opposite direction.
+A non-return valve is simulated in this project, which has been done by the CFD simulation method with the help of Ansys Fluent software.
+These valves move the fluid flow in only one direction and prevent it from moving in the opposite direction.
 In some industrial applications, the pressure at the outlet may increase relative to the inlet and cause the flow to return, and this factor can be harmful to us, so in these cases, we use this type of valve.
 In this simulation, dynamic mesh and one DOF rotation capability are used.
 Input speed up to 0.4 seconds 1 m/s and then almost zero (0.000001m/s) is defined using UDF.

 Geometry & Mesh